 They do have the occasional drawback, but that is why there are five of them.
 Additionally, there are some fun projects in the works, such as Utopia, but they require further testing or don’t have mobile apps yet.
 Here are the best private messenger apps for Android!
 We have even more privacy apps here!

-- 10 best messenger apps and chat apps for Android
+The best private messenger apps for Android

 Signal Private Messenger

 Signal Private Messenger is one of the most popular private messenger apps.
 Like most, it has its problems, but the overall product is fairly decent.
 It supports voice and video calls, text messages, and even SMS.
 It also features end-to-end encryption.
 However, that only works if both people use Signal to message each other.
-Some other features include Material Design, group chats, and it’s open source.
+Some other features include Material Design, group chats, and it’s open-source.
 It’s also free with no in-app purchases or ads.

 Telegram is another very popular option for private conversations.
 It boasts most of the same features as Signal.
 That includes end-to-end encryption, group chats (with up to 100,000 members), voice calls, and more.
 It even has self-destructing messages.
 The encryption needs turned on from the settings and both people need Telegram for encryption to work.
 Otherwise, it seems to function as intended.
 You can even make GIFs there if you want to.
 The app is entirely free with no ads or in-app purchases.
 This one may not be available in all areas.